-- Oversees NRMs response to an incident. - Will be notified by the Provincial Emergency Program (PEP) of incidents within BC OGC's jurisdiction (on lease). - Establishes communication with the NRM. - Confirms incident level with NRM. - Confirms downgrade of incident level. - Issues road closure order upon request of NRM. - Request NOTAM order from NAV Canada upon request from NRM. - May send an OGC representative to NRMs On-Site Command Post and/or Evacuation Centre. - May establish a government EOC at the OGC office. - Confirms ignition decision with NRM if time permits. - Confirms media releases to be sent out by NRM. - Host Seasonal Hazard Awareness Briefings
+- Will be notified of incidents within the jurisdiction. - Establishes communication with the NRM. - · Confirms incident level with NRM. - Confirms downgrade of incident level. - Issues road closure order upon request of NRM. - Request NOTAM order from NAV Canada upon request from NRM. - May send an representative to NRMs On-Site Command Post and/or Evacuation Centre. - May establish a government EOC at the OGC office. - Confirms ignition decision with NRM if time permits. - Confirms media releases to be sent out by NRM.